odysseus0/eleventy-base-blog/content/blog/how-i-learned-to-stop-engineering-and-trust-the-model.md

 The less I said about how, the better it delivered.

-*The final system: 300 lines of data plumbing and one prompt.
+*The final system: 60 lines of prompt.
 The model does the rest.
 The team loves it.
 I should have started there.*